JibyJoje/Python-Training/README.md

      * Bitwise operators (&, |, ~ ^).

-> <b>Note:</b> The operators are calculated in the order of precedency where Multiplication and Division are operated first and then Addition and Subtraction.
+> <b>Note:</b> The operators are calculated in the order of precedence where Multiplication and Division are operated first and then Addition and Subtraction.

 - <b> Data Type </b> - Every value that is written in the Python programming language has an Data Type associated with it.
 The most common types of Data Types are as listed below: